lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 We limit the size of those arrays to a value of 4.
 The ```Mesh``` class has also been modified to receive those parameters and include it in the VAO information processed by the shaders.
 You can check the details in the source code, but So let’s recap what we have done:

 * We are still loading the binding pose with their final positions calculated as the sum of the joints positions and orientations through the weights information.
-* That information is loaded in the shaders as VBOs but it’s complemented by the bias of the weights associated to each vertex and the indices if the joints that affect it.
+* That information is loaded in the shaders as VBOs but it’s complemented by the bias of the weights associated to each vertex and the indices of the joints that affect it.
 This information is common to all the animation frames, since it’s defined in the MD5 definition file.
-This is the reason why we limit the size of the bias and joint indices arrays, the y will be loaded as VBOs once when the model is sent to the GPU.
+This is the reason why we limit the size of the bias and joint indices arrays, they will be loaded as VBOs once when the model is sent to the GPU.
 * For each animation frame we store the transformation matrices to be applied to each joint according to the positions and orientations defined in the base frame.
 * We also have calculated the inverse matrices of the transformation matrices associated to the joints that define the binding pose.
 That is, we know how to undo the transformations done in the binding pose.
 We will see how this will be applied later.